Padino/PitoneIDE/README.md

 ```

 # Note:
-You to buil the gradle file you have to be in the root of the project
+To build the gradle file you have to be in the root of the project